uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.27.0: May 29, 2024 =
+- New: Site Notes Automations addon.
+- Fix: We fixed an issue related to eCommerce abandoned checkouts.
+- Fix: We fixed an issue related to UserJourney report pages.
+- Enhancement: We improved the notification system.

+= 8.26.0: April 16, 2024 =
+- New: Added new Exceptions Report
+- New: Added new Google Consent support.
+- Enhancement: We improved the country list in the Funnel Report.
+- Fix: We solved an issue occurring in the plugin onboarding process.
+- Fix: We solved a style issue related to abandoned checkouts in reports.

 = 8.25.0: March 05, 2024 =
 - Enhancement: Improved Site Speed report.
 - Fix: We solved an issue related to flag icons.